Life thru a Lens: Commercial performance

 Life thru a Lens was released in October 1997, not long after Williams's stint in rehab.
 It was launched with his first live solo gig at the Élysée Montmartre in Paris.
 At first, the album was slow to take off, debuting at #11 on the UK Albums Chart, and falling to 104 not long after release, having sold a little over 30,000 copies.
 It reached the number one position after spending 27 weeks on the chart, as a consequence of the enormous success of the "Angels" single, boosting the album's sales to 300,000.
 The album spent a total of 218 weeks on the chart and two weeks at #1, becoming the 58th best-selling album of all time in the UK with sales of 2.4 million copies.
-Despite its success in Williams' homeland, the album failed to make a bigger impact in the international market.
-Still, it reached the top 10 in Argentina in early 1998.
-Life thru a Lens has sold more than 4 million copies worldwide and has been certified as 8× Platinum in the UK.
+The album failed to make a bigger impact in the international market, but reached the top 10 in Argentina in early 1998.
+Life thru a Lens has sold more than 4 million copies worldwide and is certified eight-times platinum in the UK.